isgasho/migrate-2/README.md

 ## Usage

-Once you've downloaded it, navigate to a repository using Actions V1 and run the `migrate-actions` executable (`migrate-actions.exe` on windows).
+Once you've downloaded and unarchived the tool, navigate to a repository using Actions via a `main.workflow` file and run the `migrate-actions` executable (`migrate-actions.exe` on windows), locating it by the full path to the executable e.g `~/Downloads/migrate-actions-osx/migrate-actions` on OSX.

 Given an existing `.github/main.workflow`: